JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * To use S3 storage as the target, the tool needs AWS credentials on the machine.
   The AWS credentials can be supplied using [any supported method](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

+>The target storage needs to be made active in TeamCity.

 ## Command Line Options

 The tool supports the following command line arguments: